-Avoiding Tourist Crowds
+Avoiding Tourist Crowds | Is It Busy?

 As a local said: ‘Now, it’s always crowded as hell!’
-During daytime, you’ll face tourist crowds year-round.
+During the daytime, you’ll face tourist crowds year-round.

 If you head to the extreme left or the extreme right of the viewing point up there, you’ll get away from most others.
 It’s not the perfect spot in the middle anymore, but you can still take great photos.

-Weather Details: (you can switch betwen °C and °F): Page, Arizona Climate Details
+More weather details (you can switch between °C and °F): Page, Arizona Climate Details

 Season Hotel Deals (Saving Money)

 Are you also tired of overpaying for hotels and lodges, particularly in peak season?
 That’s why we provide you with deals for accommodations in Page (close to Horseshoe Bend).
-Tip: Bookmark your preferred hotel
+Tip: Bookmark your preferred hotel:

 The views of Horseshoe Bend are just breathtaking.
 You can stand close to the edges of the cliffs, that drop 1000 ft to the Colorado River.
 It’s one of the most photographed spots in Arizona and probably every photographer’s dream.